eLearning

 The Role of Training in Change Management for Technology

 How do you manage the people side of change?
 There are a lot of different parts to it.
-There are frameworks, methods, and steps to ensure change is managed successfully.
+There are frameworks, methods, and steps to manage change successfully.
 This ensures we can look back and see what was done and how successful the project and changes were.

-But, at its core, change management consists of a lot of communication and training.
+But, at its core, change management involves a lot of communication and training.

-While communication is important to change management, training might even be the most important part.
+While communication is important to change management, training might be the most important part.
 Communication only covers the surface, such as why and when.
-Training covers the how which typically goes more in-depth into the changes required by people.
+Training covers the how, which typically goes more in-depth into the changes required by people.

 Now it’s time to take a deeper look into how training benefits change management for tech and how it improves success.